Self Starter Offer Price in USD

 - You are excellent at your modality or practice, but struggling with how to communicate your offerings, reach more people, and put systems in place

-- You think you probably 'know all of this' already, but you could use the support of like-hearted classmates to help you stay committed and get it done
+- You think you probably 'know all of this' already, but you could use some support & structure to help you stay committed and get it done

 - You are TIRED. . . tired of worry, tired of not taking care of your body, tired of tiredness

 - You've secretly wondered if only more outgoing (aggressive?) people are cut out for financially successful self-employment

 Who isn't this program for?

 Like all good things, School of Kind Business isn’t for everybody.
 You won’t get much out of it if:

 - You’re happy with your pricing, business structure, and website exactly as-is

 - Your pricing or practice is mandated by a governing body so you aren’t able to change your rates, or find other creative outlets to augment your income